Performance Review Template Questions and Decisions for Results

 Every employee needs feedback, but not every employee needs a rating.
 Performance ratings are best used when you have large groups of people doing similar jobs.
 For instance, if you have a sales force of 30 people, you may experience a time when you need to lay people off.
 If each salesperson is rated on a scale of 1 to 5, you will choose your lowest performers (the 1s and 2s) before you terminate your high performers (4s and 5s).
 This makes determining who to layoff easier and you can easily defend your decision in court.

 If most of your employees do different jobs, you may not want to give ratings.
 What is more important than ratings is feedback.
-Your employees need to understand where they succeeded, where they failed and what they need to do to move your organization forward.
+Your employees need to understand where they succeeded, where they failed, and what they need to do to move your organization forward.
+According to the SHRM study cited above, about 80% of companies used ratings as of 2017.

 Part of a good performance review template is the goal setting for the upcoming year.
 These goals are then goals are used to evaluate the employee’s performance over the last year.
 Some employees have individual goals.
 For instance, a Human Resources Generalist might have goals such as: